“Quality is not about how expensive a product is but how consistent it is”

 This is an extract from an interview with Rehan Samee, Co-Founder of Savarin – redefining desserts.

-Interview by Tasneem Mayet, Research Director, The Grid Media Ltd
+Interview by Tasneem Mayet, Research Partner, The Grid Media Ltd

 This article is provided as general information to readers of The Grid Media Ltd. It does not constitute, and should not be construed as, advice on any specific matter or advice on which you should rely, nor does it create any contractual, tortuous or fiduciary relationship.
 You should not act or refrain from acting on the basis of this information.